|

 it progresses to grandma's murder by Mr Wolf the forest axe murderer

 and sex pervert.
-Of course the story does not end there and Little Red
+Of course the story does not end there and Little

-your childhood.
-We are all in the forest now and if any of us had to
+version of your childhood.
+We are all in the forest now and if any

-live through even half of the events in this story, we would be in the
+of us had to live through even half of the events in this story, we

-hands of PTSD counsellors; so its great fun throughout!
+would be in the hands of PTSD counsellors; so its great fun throughout!

 Lolita - Act Provocateur